1ronside/ImageFileExtensionDetector/README.md

 # File Format Identifier

 ## Overview
 This simple C++ program allows users to identify the format of an image file based on its header information.
-The supported formats include JPEG, RAW (Fuji RAF / Olympus ORF / Sony ARW / Nikon NEF), TIFF, PNG, GIF, and BM.
+The supported formats include JPEG, RAW (Fuji RAF / Olympus ORF / Sony ARW / Nikon NEF), TIFF, PNG, GIF, and BMP.

 ## How to Use
 1. Run the program.